 Listing 13-13: Creating an iterator

-After creating an iterator, we can choose to use it in a variety of ways.
-In Listing 3-6, we actually used iterators with for loops to execute some code on each item, though we glossed over what the call to iter did until now.
+Once we’ve created an iterator, we can choose to use it in a variety of ways.
+In Listing 3-6 from Chapter 3, we actually used iterators with for loops to execute some code on each item, though we glossed over what the call to iter did until now.

 The example in Listing 13-14 separates the creation of the iterator from the use of the iterator in the for loop.
 The iterator is stored in the v1_iter variable, and no iteration takes place at that time.
 Once the for loop is called using the iterator in v1_iter, then each element in the iterator is used in one iteration of the loop, which prints out each value:

 let v1 = vec![1, 2, 3];